Repository Explorer

 Configurable structure of relevant subset of repository explorer

-Ensure that you users get quickly access to the most relevant part of your repository.
+Ensure that the users get quickly access to the most relevant part of your repository.

-The new Desktops includes new tiles that contain a Hierarchy / Structure view where it is possible to collect most relevant diagrams and content related to the Desktop.
+The new Desktops include new tiles that contain a Hierarchy / Structure view where it is possible to collect most relevant diagrams and content related to the Desktop.

 The hierarchy view is browsable, the user can unfold the hierarchy to explore the structure and navigate directly to a specific diagram.